Anna Lee (violinist): Early life and education

 Anna Lee was born in Seoul, South Korea.
 She began violin lessons at the age of 4 with her father in Seoul, and soon after began formal training with Alexander Souptel after her family moved to Singapore.
 A year and a half later, she performed a sold-out concert at age 6 in Victoria Concert Hall, performing the first movement of the Paganini Violin Concerto No. 1 on invitation from maestro Lan Shui, music director of the Singapore Symphony Orchestra.
 A few months later, she and her family moved to New York City after she was accepted to the Pre-College Division of the Juilliard School to study with Masao Kawasaki.
 Lee finished her studies with Masao Kawasaki and Cho-Liang Lin and graduated from the Juilliard School Pre-College Division and the Dalton School in 2013.
 She then matriculated at Harvard College, majoring in Comparative Literature, and took several leaves of absences to accommodate her performing career, eventually graduating in May 2020.
 She also completed a formal study abroad program in Paris, where she took courses in Critical Theory, Media Studies, and Comparative Literature at the Sorbonne University and the New Sorbonne University.

 While living in Boston, Lee studied privately with Miriam Fried and Donald Weilerstein; between 2014 and 2017, she studied with Ana Chumachenco at the Kronberg Academy.

 Career

 Soloist

 As a soloist, Lee made her New York Philharmonic debut with maestro Daniel Boico in 2011, as well as her Frankfurt debut in 2016 with maestro Christoph Eschenbach and the Hessische Rundfunk Radio Orchestra.
-She has also appeared with other notable orchestras, such as the Singapore Symphony Orchestra, the Indianapolis Symphony Orchestra, and the Orchestre symphonique de Montréal.
+She has also appeared with other notable orchestras, such as the Singapore Symphony Orchestra, the Indianapolis Symphony Orchestra, and the Montreal Symphony Orchestra.

 She has been featured in music festivals around the world such as the Gstaad Menuhin Festival, as well as on radio shows such as From the Top with host Christopher O’Riley and NPR Performance Today with host Fred Child.
 She was also one of the youngest performers at the EG Conference, presenting alongside other notable figures such as Mark Bittman, Esther Wojcicki, Dick Cavett, Cady Coleman, and Cameron Carpenter.